oroinc/documentation/book/functional_tests.rst

 Testing ACL in Controllers
 --------------------------

-In this example a user without sufficient permissions is trying to access controller action:
+In this example, a user without sufficient permissions is trying to access a controller action:

 .. code-block:: php